Length of Clip: 02:56

 If you decide to replace the old blade, you may want to wear gloves to protect your hands from any sharp edges.
 Use the Arnold Blade Removal Tool to hold the blade in place.
 The Arnold blade removal tool can be purchased on this website and where mower parts are sold.

 Using the proper size socket, loosen the bolt securing the cutting blade to the engine drive shaft.
-Some units may have two additional bolts securing the blade adaptor to the blade.
+Some units may have two additional bolts securing the blade adapter to the blade.
 Loosening them before you remove the blade from the unit will make your job easier.
 Before the blade is removed, make note of the orientation of the blade.
 You'll want to assure that the replacement blade is oriented the same way, with the fins pointed up.
-Remove the blade from the mower and keep the blade adaptor parts for installation of the new blade.
+Remove the blade from the mower and keep the blade adapter parts for installation of the new blade.

 If you simply need to sharpen your blade, instead of replacing it, you can use the Arnold Blade Sharpener and Balancer, which can be purchased from this website, or where mower parts are sold.